THE WHITE PAPER: SCIE¶

 - Material selectivity: conductor- vs dielectric-dependent coupling explained through ECR-regime conductive coupling (steel-lattice claims) and CLC/SIH phenotypes in conductive loops, alongside Coulomb Explosion in dielectrics, IMD, and DEP.

-In this framing, “SCIE” names the delivery geometry (spatially constrained interferometry), while the observed outcomes arise from coupling regimes (IMD/ECR/DEP/Coulomb Explosion/athermal plasticity) operating within the node during the active window.
+In this framing, “SCIE” names the coupling geometry (spatially constrained interferometry), while the observed outcomes arise from coupling regimes (IMD/ECR/DEP/Coulomb Explosion/athermal plasticity) operating within the node during the active window.

 5.1 Falsifiable Predictions and Targeted Measurements (Summary)¶

-SCIE is not defended here as a complete implementation blueprint.
-It is defended as a constraint-driven reconstruction that yields concrete, checkable requirements and predictions:
+SCIE is not presented here as a hardware-complete implementation specification.
+It is the constraint-driven reconstruction carried because the assembled constraint stack rules out closed-system Model A closure and forces a different mechanism class.
+From that reconstruction follow concrete, checkable requirements and predictions:

-- Ancillary “bridge” signatures: if a lower-atmosphere localization / conductivity-enhancement bridge is part of the delivery chain, it should have secondary observables (chemistry and/or EM interference) that can be sought in archival records and telemetry.
+- Ancillary “bridge” signatures: if a lower-atmosphere localization / conductivity-enhancement bridge is part of the staged coupling path, it should have secondary observables (chemistry and/or EM interference) that can be sought in archival records and telemetry.
 (See: APPENDIX - Bridge Mechanism Physics, Section J.)

-- Quantitative geometry module (exploratory): if damage boundaries are attributed to an interference grid, then a computed fringe/node map should correlate with independent geometric features under stated uncertainties.
-Failure to correlate falsifies the interference-geometry explanation of boundary placement.
-Two zero-free-parameter geometric findings currently support continued investigation: (1) Band placement: at the ENE↔Erin-sector crossing angle (70.4°, from proxy bearings 79.3° and 149.7° as seen from the WTC), the reverse-calculated frequency band for four candidate feature scales falls at 2.6–10 MHz — straddling the HAARP operational window (2.8–10 MHz) with bandwidth ratios matching to within 8%.
-A null-hypothesis analysis confirms that while feature clustering is trivially guaranteed, the band placement at the HAARP window is angle-dependent, and the ENE↔Erin-sector angle is the closest possible fit.
+- Quantitative geometry module: if damage boundaries are attributed to an interference grid, then a computed fringe/node map should correlate with independent geometric features under stated uncertainties.
+The module already contributes two conditional geometry constraints: (1) Band placement: at the ENE / East-Northeast ↔ Erin-sector crossing angle (70.4°, from proxy bearings 79.3° and 149.7° as seen from the WTC), the reverse-calculated frequency band for four candidate feature scales falls at 2.6–10 MHz — overlapping a known high-power HF operating class (2.8–10 MHz) with bandwidth ratios matching to within 8%.
 (2) Fringe orientation: the ENE↔Erin-sector bisector direction (114.5° from north) aligns with the WTC building face orientation (119°) to within 4.5°, predicting that damage boundaries divide buildings into north and south portions — matching the FEMA 403 observations for WTC 4 (knife-edge) and WTC 3 (bisection).
-These two findings constrain independent geometric properties (crossing angle controls band placement; bisector controls orientation).
+These two findings constrain independent geometric properties: crossing angle controls band placement, while bisector controls orientation.
+The companion spatial-analysis bundle is the active validation lane for the stronger map-level claim: whether the derived fringe/node map fits independent damage-boundary data better than chance.
+Failure to correlate would reject the strongest quantitative fringe-map explanation of boundary placement; it would not automatically erase the weaker band-placement and orientation constraints.
 (See: APPENDIX - Fringe Spacing Geometry Module.)